DPotoyan/Chem324/_build/python-intro.md

-You can make this code simpler using a list comprehension:
+You can make this code simpler using a special trick of lists called list comprehension: